AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md

 ### Install the [!DNL Workfront] app outside [!DNL Slack] {#install-the-workfront-app-outside-slack}

-Follow the steps below to run the installation process and authorize [!DNL Workfront for Slack] on your [!DNL Slack] instance.&nbsp;
+Follow the steps below to run the installation process and authorize [!DNL Workfront for Slack] on your [!DNL Slack] instance.

 >[!IMPORTANT]
 >
->When a new version of [!DNL Workfront] for Slack is released, you must re-authorize the app in order to continue using it.&nbsp;
+>When a new version of [!DNL Workfront] for Slack is released, you must re-authorize the app in order to continue using it.

 1. Click the following button to begin the installation process.